-You may have heard of green coffee bean —it’s been touted for its weight-management properties recently—but what exactly is it?
+You may have heard of green coffee bean is good for weight management.
+It’s been touted for its weight-management properties recently but what exactly is it?
 And can it really help you manage weight?

 Green coffee bean simply comes from the unroasted seeds (or beans) of the coffee plant, which are then dried, roasted, ground, and brewed to produce coffee products.
 Mehmet Oz, M.D., of the Dr. Oz Show, decided to find out, so he conducted his own experiment by enlisting 100 women who were overweight or obese.
 Each woman received either a placebo or a green coffee bean supplement and was instructed to take 400mg capsules three times per day.
 According to Dr. Oz, the participants were instructed not to change their diet and also to keep a food journal to record everything they ate.